-It not only boosts the involvement of people and brings the whole organization together but also accelerates the rate of improvements and engages leadership.
+It not only boosts the involvement of people and brings the whole organization together but also accelerates the rate of improvement and engages leadership.

 KaiNexus, for example, is designed specifically to help simplify, standardize, and spread an organization’s continuous improvement process.

-Hence, it’s never a bad idea to use software that’s purpose is to drastically increase your chances of success.
+Hence, it’s never a bad idea to use software whose purpose is to drastically increase your chances of success.